Upabjojr/sympy/docs/tutorial/gotchas.rst

 .. tip::

-   While working in the IPython console, you could use :class:`~diofant.interactive.session.IntegerDivisionWrapper` AST transformer to wrap all integer divisions with :class:`~diofant.core.numbers.Rational` automatically.
+   While working in the IPython console, you could use :class:`~sympy.interactive.session.IntegerDivisionWrapper` AST transformer to wrap all integer divisions with :class:`~sympy.core.numbers.Rational` automatically.

 The universal solution is using correct Diofant numeric class to construct numbers explicitly.
-For example, :class:`~diofant.core.numbers.Rational` in the above example
+For example, :class:`~sympy.core.numbers.Rational` in the above example

     >>> x**Rational(3, 2)
      3/2